 4. Got the glimmer of a story?
 Write your BLURB now — it’s your working outline

 Once you’ve created a bunch more people, you get the glimmer of a story.
 Tessy Anne’s PR firm is doing the publicity for a “marry a billionaire” reality TV show, and she’s sent along to the set as a researcher.
 A photographer accompanies Tessy Anne.
 All she needs to do is interview the show’s producer, and the show’s stars.
 She finds herself attracted to the billionaire’s business manager.

 OK… With this much information, you’ve got enough to write your blurb (book description) for your novel.

-Remember: your main character must have a goal which is very important to him or her.
+Remember: your main character must have a goal that is very important to him or her.
 It’s a matter of life and death that your main character achieves the goal.
-In Tessy Anne’s case, she wants to make a success of her internship, and get hired by the PR company, so that she’s no longer homeless.
+In Tessy Anne’s case, she wants to make a success of her internship and get hired by the PR company, so that she’s no longer homeless.